shieldon-io/document-translations/en/docs/driver/sqlite.md

 ## Note

-Do not set $debug to true, overwise MysqlDriver will throw an error when data tables not exist.
+Do not set $debug to true, overwise SqliteDriver will throw an error when data tables not exist.